 Creditors' Rights.
 Second semester; lectures four hours; four credits.
-Mr. Cormack.
+MR. CORMACK.

-A study of the ordinary bankruptcy proceedings of individuals and corporations, including the various methods by which the trustee in bankruptcy secures assets to be distributed among the creditors; a general survey of the proceedings in the nature of reorganizations and extensions of time provided for by the newer portions of the Bankruptcy Act; a study of all forms of personal and real property security, together with a brief survey of suretyship.
+A study of the ordinary bankruptcy proceedings of individuals and corporations, including the various methods by which the trustee in bankruptcy secures assets to be distributed among the creditors; a general survey of the proceedings in the nature of reorganizations, extensions of time provided for by the newer portions of the Bankruptcy Act, and of all forms of personal and real property security.

 Legal Accounting.
 Second semester; lectures three hours; three credits.
-Mr. Quinn.
+MR. QUINN.